 noindex, nofollow, nosnippet, noarchive on the temporary URL.

 This means sitename.kinsta.cloud URLs won’t be indexed by the search engines.
-The same applies for staging environment staging-sitename.kinsta.cloud URLs.
+The same applies to staging environment URLs.

 Our old temporary URL formats were sitename.kinsta.com and sitename.tempXXX.kinsta.cloud.
-If you’ve have been a Kinsta client for a while, your site might still be using this format.
+If you’ve been a Kinsta client for a while, your site might still be using one of these formats.

 Once your site is created, you’ll be able to access your new WordPress site using the temporary URL.
-You can see it on the MyKinsta dashboard within the “Domains” section.
+You can see it in MyKinsta in the Domains tab under Sites.

-After transferring your site to Kinsta, you’ll also have to add your final domain on the “Domains” page and point your DNS to Kinsta.
+After building or transferring your site to Kinsta, you’ll need to add your custom domain on the Domains page and point your DNS to Kinsta.
 Once the DNS propagates, you won’t need the temporary URL anymore.